TCPTHEGOAT/SSHProxy/README.md

 1. sudo apt install screen

-this option has ssh logs to run it run the following commands, screen ./connectproxy cncserverip cncscreenport proxyport (has ssh logs)
+this option has ssh logs to run it run the following commands.

+screen ./connectproxy cncserverip cncscreenport proxyport (has ssh logs)

 # Setup - SSH Verification